 Yes.
 However, each programme has distinct aims.
 Therefore, you are encouraged to think very carefully before applying about how either programme would meet your academic and career goals.
 In reviewing your application(s), the respective selection committees will be looking for your ability to make a strong case for your decision to apply to a particular programme.

-We recognise that most of our students are recruited from outside of the United Kingdom and may want to invite dependants to live with them in the UK at some point during their study.
+We recognise that most of our students are recruited from outside of the United Kingdom and some may want to invite dependants to live with them in the UK at some point during their study.
 Under new UK visa regulations, students are eligible to apply for visas to bring dependants to the UK.
 For more information, please refer to the UKVI's website.
 Visas for your dependants would be made under a separate application.

 It is important that you understand that while you are now legally allowed to bring your dependants to the UK, the IIS cannot provide any support for dependants’ visa applications or accommodation at Victoria Hall for your spouse / family.
 Travel, housing and any other costs for any dependant coming to the UK will be the sole responsibility of the student for the entire duration of their stay.

 Should you wish to bring your dependants to the UK, please bear in mind that your housing contract at Victoria Halls cannot be terminated before 31st August 2024 and therefore you would

 not receive an alternative housing stipend until after this date should you choose to move out.